ledm/bgc-val-public/README.md

 ## Make a local clone

-As BGC-val is not a standard python package, the pip install command (as dscribed above) can not be used to download BGC-val.
+As BGC-val is not a standard python package, the pip install command (as described above) can not be used to download BGC-val.
 A local copy needs to be made, either by downloading the repository or using the git clone command.
 We strongly recommend using the git clone command, as it makes it easier to keep the package up to date and to send new developments